arkin0x/cyberspace/readme.md

 **permissionless** - relating to a mechanism whose use cannot be prevented

+**plane** - a coordinate subset of cyberspace; referring to either c-space or d-space

 **presence** - the visible representation of an operator in cyberspace

 **rez** - when an operator publishes their first action in history, or, after being derezzed